jaykhan-dev/nuxt-portfolio/content/blog/automated-slider.md

   { number: 5, name: 'Five' },
 ]
 ```
-The number and name will appear on each **slide** element much like a `card` component you may be familiar with from certain CSS frameworks.

 ### Slider Variables
 Lets setup all the variables needed for this animation: